singhsamjot/restaurant-menu/README.md

 # restaurant-menu

-This is a demo project build with NodeJs and GraphQL providing API to get the restaurant menu.
+This is a demo project built with NodeJs and GraphQL providing API to get the restaurant menu.

 ---

 ## Requirements

-For development, you will nodeJs version 16.19.0 and yarn installed in your local environment.
+For development, you will need nodeJs version 16.19.0 and yarn installed on your local environment.

 ---